 The actual payoff occurs as a percentage of spammed sites publicizes their access logs on the Web.
 This may not sound like much, but with a free, easily accessible referrer-spam script, referrer spammers can hit hundreds of thousands of sites.
 If even a tiny fraction of these sites publicizes their access logs, the number of links back to the spam site can be significant.

 Unfortunately, there aren’t many options for stopping this sort of nonsense.
 Referrer spammers are targeting actual resources, so blocking malicious request strings is not an option.
-We could block individual IP addresses or even user-agents, but that also would be futile because of the easily faked nature of such variables.
+We could block individual IP addresses or even user-agents, but that also would be futile because such variables are easily spoofed.

-So how do we keep these armpits from hitting our sites?
+So how do we keep these leeches from draining our sites?
 Easy.
 Blacklist the fake referrer sites themselves.
 And fortunately, there are many resources on the Web for obtaining extensive lists of spammy referrers.
 Including this one.
-Below you will find the convergence of two excellent lists of spammy referrers: one containing 276 referrers and another containing 7998 referrers (404 link removed 2013/01/13).
-This is well over 8000 referrers, so please use these lists wisely, according to your own well-formulated security strategy.
+Below you will find the convergence of two excellent lists of spammy referrers: one containing 276 referrers (404 link removed 2015/09/15) and another containing 7998 referrers (404 link removed 2013/01/13).
+This is well over 8000 referrers, so please use these lists wisely, according to your own security strategy.

-So, without further ado, here are over 8000 of the Web’s spammiest referrers.
+So without further ado, here is the Ultimate Referrer Blacklist, featuring over 8000 of the Web’s spammiest referrers.
 Enjoy! :)

 Know of other incredible referrer blacklists?
 Share ’em with us!